cepthomas/Nebulua/README.md

 ![logo](docs/marks.png)

-## Caveats

-- Currently this is a build-and-run-it-yourself configuration.
-Eventually an installer may be provided.
-- Building this solution requires [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks) in a folder named `LBOT` at the top level.
-This can be done one of several ways:
-  - git submodule
-  - copy of pertinent parts
-  - symlink: `mklink /d some_path\Nebulua\LBOT other_path\LuaBagOfTricks`

 ## Usage

 If you pass it a script file name on the command line it runs as a command line application.
 If not the UI is started.